Skip to content

 Score disclosure: Scores appear on ballots as percentages: "House FCAO Score: 87%" or similar.
 Voters see the number alongside party affiliation and endorsements.

 Retakes permitted: Candidates may retake examinations unlimited times.
-Only the highest score is reported.
+Only the highest score within the validity period is reported.
 This encourages preparation rather than penalizing initial performance.

 Exemptions: Incumbent officeholders seeking reelection to their current office are exempt.
 Former federal officeholders seeking any federal office are also exempt, provided they completed the applicable FCAO examination within the past 10 years and the examination structure has not substantially changed.
 Exempt candidates' ballots display "Exempt (Current Representative)" or equivalent.
 They've demonstrated competency through service.